CIS565-Fall-2017/Project4-CUDA-Rasterizer/INSTRUCTION.md

   * Simply saves the fragment shader results into the framebuffer (to be displayed on the screen).

-Where you have the following data structure:

 ### A Useful Pipeline

-* Clear the depth buffer with some default value.
+* Clear the fragment and depth buffers with some default values.
   * You should be able to pass a default value to the clear function, so that you can set the clear color (background), clear depth, etc.
 * Vertex shading:
   * `VertexIn[n] vs_input -> VertexOut[n] vs_output`
   * Apply some vertex transformation (e.g. model-view-projection matrix using `glm::lookAt ` and `glm::perspective `).